-World Day against
+World Day Against

 Child Labour 2020

-now more than ever!
+Protecting children from child labour is so important, now more than ever!

 Child labour affects more people than you realise.
 While the numbers have gradually dropped with each passing year, an alarmingly high rate of child labour still exists.
 According to the United Nations, around 218 million children aged between 5 and 17 years work full-time.
 These children do not attend school, nor do they have the luxury of playing.
 And more often than not, malnutrition often plagues them.

 In response these concerning issues, the United Nations established the International Labour Organisation (ILO) with intentions of eradicating child labour.
 Numerous international law conventions and treaties have also been made with similar purposes, such as the Convention on the Rights of the Child (CRC).